 Most rehabilitation practitioners embrace activity based neuro-rehabilitation to improve upper limb function following SCI.
 They also embrace a concept that the neuro-rehabilitation therapy modality is not as critical as the duration and intensity of therapy.

 Objectives

-To test whether therapy intensity is more relevant than the actual therapy modality in improving voluntary hand function in incomplete, sub-acute C3-C7 spinal cord injury (SCI) individuals.
+To test whether therapy intensity is more relevant than the actual therapy modality in improving voluntary hand function in incomplete, sub-acute C3-C7 SCI individuals.

 We elected to compare: